 If You or a Family Member Has a Drinking Problem:

-See a therapist, talk to a friend, coworker, or someone else you can confide in.
+See a therapist, talk to a friend, or someone you can confide in.
 Isolation makes the situation much harder for you and your family.

 Denying that there is a problem is damaging to you and to the rest of the family.
 As hard as it is to admit there is a problem, it can be liberating.